Baculites: Species distribution

-Baculites ovatus is known from the Maastrichtian Navesink Formation in Atlantic Highlands, New Jersey.
+Baculites ovatus is known from the Maastrichtian deposits of Ripley Formation in McNairy County, Tennessee, and Severn Formation in Prince George's County, Maryland.

 Cultural significance

 Baculites fossils are very brittle and almost always break.
 They are most commonly found broken in half or several pieces, usually along suture lines.
 Individual chambers found this way are sometimes referred to as "stone buffaloes" (due to their shapes), though the Native-American attribution typically given as part of the story behind the name is likely apocryphal.
 The Blackfoot have oral traditions that tell a story of the Iniskimm (Buffalo Calling Stone).
 They are still in use today by Indigenous peoples.

 Baculites ovatus, the first species of Baculites described in the Americas, was described by Thomas Say in 1820 from a single specimen from the Navesink Formation in Atlantic Highlands, New Jersey.
 The specimen was later illustrated by Samuel George Morton, who published an etching in 1828.
 After the death of the specimen's owner, the Quaker scientist Reuben Haines III, in 1831, the specimen was lost for 180 years until it was rediscovered at Haines's home, the historic Wyck House, in 2017 by Matthew Halley.